-Now, let's compare the MPH and MVE methods in 2D.
-The MVE method can severely (and wrongfully) overestimate $\lambda$ , in special for low values of $\lambda{MPH}$ , associated with almost proportional paths.
-As discussed before, almost proportional paths can lead to overly elongated ellipses in the MVE method, which can have a small area but an unrealistically large F-norm, leading to $\lambda{MVE}$ values larger than 2.0 in some extreme cases.
+Figure 5 compares the MPH and MVE methods in 2D.
+It is easy to see from the graph that the MVE method can severely (and wrongfully) overestimate λ , in special for low values of λ{MPH} , associated with almost proportional paths.
+As discussed before, almost proportional paths can lead to overly elongated ellipses in the MVE method, which can have a small area but an unrealistically large F-norm, leading to λ{MVE} values larger than 2.0 in some extreme cases.
 Similar conclusions are found for 3D, 4D and 5D histories.